-Impairment assessment of goodwill
+(a) Impairment assessment of goodwill

 The Group tests goodwill for impairment at least on an annual basis.
 Determining whether goodwill is impaired requires an estimation of the value-in-use of the cash-generating units (CGU) to which goodwill has been allocated.
 The value-in-use calculation requires the entity to estimate the future cash flows expected to arise from the CGU, the terminal growth rate and a suitable discount rate to calculate present value.
-No impairment loss was recognised during the financial year (2022: Nil).
-The carrying amount of goodwill as at 31 December 2023 was \$52,242,000 (2022: \$54,215,000) (Note 6).
+Impairment loss of \$1,520,000 (FY2023: Nil) was recognised during the financial year.
+The carrying amount of goodwill as at 31 December 2024 was \$52,650,000 (2023: \$52,242,000) (Note 6).

-Impairment assessment of cost of investment in subsidiaries
+(b) Impairment assessment of cost of investment in subsidiaries

 At the end of each financial year, an assessment is made on whether there are indicators that the Company's investments are impaired.
 Where applicable, the Company's assessments are based on the estimation of the value-in-use of the assets defined in SFRS(I) 1-36 Impairment of Assets by forecasting the expected future cash flows, the terminal growth rate and a suitable discount rate to calculate the present value of those cash flows.
-The Company's carrying amount of investment in subsidiaries as at 31 December 2023 was \$62,487,000 (2022: \$62,487,000) (Note 7).
+The Company's carrying amount of investment in subsidiaries as at 31 December 2024 was \$60,997,000 (2023: \$62,487,000) (Note 7).